Ruth W. Craig, PhD

 Hanover NH 03755

 Dr. Ruth Craig received her B.S. in Zoology from Pomona College.
 She completed M.A. and Ph.D. degrees in Pharmacology at, respectively, Boston University Medical School and the State University of New York.
-After postdoctoral training at Harvard Medical School, she became an Assistant Professor at Johns Hopkins University School of Medicine.
-She is currently a Professor of Pharmacology and Toxicology at the Dartmouth Medical School.
+After postdoctoral training at Harvard Medical School, she moved to Johns Hopkins University School of Medicine and then Geisel School of Medicine at Dartmouth.
+In 2016, she earned the credential of Certified Genealogist® from the Board for Certification of Genealogists.